 L8 ACOP provides practical advice on how to comply with the law, specifically in relation to the Health and Safety at Work Act (1974) and COSHH, Control of Substances Harmful to Health.

-Water Regulations Advisory Scheme (WRAS).
-Material and Product Approval to the Water Supply (Water Fittings) Regulations 1999 and Scottish Byelaws.
+Material and Product Approval to the Water Supply (Water Fittings) Regulations 1999 and Scottish Water Byelaws 2014.

 Approval is only given to materials that do not leach compounds and do not support aquatic micro-organisms such as Legionella and Pseudomonas.

 Product approval.
-Is given to complete fittings that undergo mechanical and water quality testing (all non-metallic materials must be WRAS compatible).
+Is given to complete fittings that undergo mechanical and water quality testing (all non-metallic components must have their own UK Water Regulation 4 material approval).

-All Horne TMVs, the TSV1-3 shower valve, TBT1 Optitherm thermostatic tap, ILTDU and the Duŝo DS-A60B are fully WRAS approved.
-Follow the WRAS Approval Search link above to check product approval status.
+All Horne TMVs, the TSV1-3 shower valve, TBT1 Optitherm thermostatic tap, ILTDU and the Duŝo DS-A60B are approved to UK Water Regulation 4 (Quality Standard BS6920), with certification provided by ISO 17025-certified test houses Kiwa UK or WRAS Ltd.

 Following a petition and campaign by the Scottish Burned Children's Club to the Scottish Parliament in November 2004 and a Westminster private members' bill by Labour MP Mary Creagh in March 2006, the high incidence of bath scalding accidents in the home was addressed in both the Scottish Building Standards (from May 2006) and the UK Building Regulations (from March 2010).